Learning Generalized Diffusions using an Energetic Variational Approach: Numerical Examples

-The training data $\{(f(x_{i,j},t_1),f(x_{i,j},t), f(x_{i,j},t_2))\}_{i,j=1}^{N,M}$ are obtained by solving the Fokker-Planck equation \eqref{eqn:FPE_generalizedDiff} in a bounded domain $\Omega=[-3,3]$ with grid size $\Delta x=0.01$ and time step size $\Delta t=0.001$ or estimating the density function $f$ from the SDE \eqref{eqn:generalized_diff} particles.
-We randomly select one initial distribution $\mathcal{N}(\mu,0.2^2)$ (the mean value $\mu$ follows a uniform distribution in domain $[-2,2]$) and choose the snapshots at $t_1=19.995$, $t=20$ and $t_2=20.005$ as our training data (so the observation time step size is $\delta t=5\Delta t$), i.e., the hyperparameter $M=1$ in the loss function \eqref{eqn:loss_density}.
+The training data $\{(f_j(x_{i},t_1),f_j(x_{i},t), f_j(x_{i},t_2))\}_{i,j=1}^{N,M}$ are obtained by solving the Fokker--Planck equation \eqref{eqn:FPE_generalizedDiff} in a bounded domain $\Omega=[-8,8]$ with grid size $\Delta x=0.05$ and time step size $\Delta t=0.001$ or estimating the density function $f$ from the SDE \eqref{eqn:generalized_diff} particles.
+We select only one initial profile $\mathcal{N}(\mu,0.2^2)$ with the mean value $\mu$ randomly selected in domain $[-2,2]$ and choose the snapshots at $t_1=199.995$, $t=200$ and $t_2=200.005$ as our training data (so the observation time step size is $\delta t=5\Delta t$), i.e., the hyperparameter $M=1$ in the loss function \eqref{eqn:loss_density}.
 We artificially destroy the value of the density data at two grid points $x_1$ and $x_2$.
 Specifically, the density data at $x_1$ is perturbed by adding noise $\alpha\epsilon$ to the raw data ($\Tilde{f}(x_1)=f(x_1)+\alpha\epsilon$), while the density data at $x_2$ is perturbed by subtracting the same value, $\alpha\epsilon$, ($\Tilde{f}(x_2)=f(x_2)-\alpha\epsilon$) to ensure that the integral of the density function remains equal to one.
 Here, $\alpha$ represents the noise ratio, and $\epsilon$ is the maximum value of the density function over the domain.
-See Figure~\ref{fig:DATA_density_double-well_learned_potential_PINN_noiselessData} for the noiseless training data and Figure~\ref{fig:DATA_density_double-well_learned_potential_PINN_noisyData} for the corrupted training data.
+See Figure~\ref{fig:density_based_potential_noisyObs_PINNvsEnVarA} (a) for the clean and corrupted training data.
 In this example, the ratio is selected as $\alpha=0.2$.
-The learned potential functions using the PDE-based method with noiseless and corrupted training data are shown in Figure~\ref{fig:density_double-well_learned_potential_PINN_noiselessData} and Figure~\ref{fig:density_double-well_learned_potential_PINN_noisyData} respectively.
-The learned potential functions using the EnVarA-based method with noiseless and corrupted training data are shown in Figure~\ref{fig:density_double-well_learned_potential_EnVarA_noiselessData} and Figure~\ref{fig:density_double-well_learned_potential_EnVarA_noisyData} respectively.
+The learned potential functions using the PDE-based method and the EnVarA-based method with clean training data and corrupted training data are shown in Figure~\ref{fig:density_based_potential_noisyObs_PINNvsEnVarA} (b) and Figure~\ref{fig:density_based_potential_noisyObs_PINNvsEnVarA} (c) respectively.
 It is not surprising that our method is more robust than the discrete version of the PDE-based approach, since our EnVarA-based method does not require computing the second derivative of the density function and our loss function is in an integral form.

 However, it should be noticed that this is a discrete version of PINN rather than the method proposed in \cite{PINNinverse2, BiLOforPDE} since we did not use automatic differentiation here.
 Moreover, we employ density data as training data instead of particle data used in \cite{PINNinverse2}, which provides impressive results for learning stochastic differential equation with Brownian motion or L\'evy motion.
 It is worth mentioning that the methods proposed in \cite{PINNinverse2,BiLOforPDE} may mitigate the impact of corrupted observations, as they defined a more robust loss function.
 A more comprehensive comparison is left for future work.